 While you might think your clients know every detail of what you’ve done, it’s better to over-communicate effort than to leave out crucial information.
 Leaving out essential information can give your clients a bad impression of your work.
-It can lead to them dropping you because of that impression.Confusing-to-read invoices can make it difficult for your clients to know what to do next.
+It may even lead to them dropping you because of that impression.Confusing-to-read invoices can make it difficult for your clients to know what to do next.
 Click To Tweet

-Sending it to the Wrong Person
+Sending your Invoice to the Wrong Person

 Depending on the size of the client company, you might mistakenly send your invoices to the wrong person.
 The marketing liaison you’ve been communicating with may not be the person who handles billing.

 Know whom you need to communicate with before you send off your invoice.
 Otherwise, you may not get paid for quite some time.

 Are you tracking your invoices, or are you merely sending them off and then forgetting about them?
 Not tracking your invoices means you have more work when it comes time to filing taxes.

 Tracking your invoices can also help you see which ones are still outstanding, and which have already been paid.
 Doing this practice will help you improve cash flow and have a more stable income.